dougsweetser/Q/docs/Gravity/essays_on_gravitation.md

 absolute size of _anything_ cannot be known.
 Cool.
 We can figure out relative sizes and times.

-This cannot be the entire story since we can figure out the the absolute sizes of things.
+This cannot be the entire story since we can figure out the absolute sizes of things.
 He writes that something about quantum gravity is going to break conformal symmetry.
 You would have to read the paper to struggle to see his point.